entertaining the italian way cooking class recipes

 Method:

 Start by cutting the aubergines into 1cm thick circles.
-Drizzle olive oil onto a baking paper lined oven tray and lay your aubergine rounds on top in one layer then drizzle more olive oil and salt on top.
+Generously drizzle olive oil onto a baking paper lined oven tray and lay your aubergine rounds on top in a single layer and drizzle more olive oil and salt on top.

-Place your tray in the oven for about 40 minutes until the aubergine is cooked through and has a nice brown colour (you do not need to turn them).
+Place your tray in the oven for about 30 minutes until the aubergine is cooked through and has a nice golden colour (you do not need to turn them).

-Next, prepare the tomato sauce: Heat your garlic cloves and 4 big basil leaves in a pot with 2 tablespoons of olive oil for a couple of minutes.
-Add the tomato passata and let the sauce cook over a low heat for about 20 minutes to slightly reduce the sauce and to infuse it with the basil and garlic.
+Whilst the aubergines are cooking, prepare the tomato sauce: in a pot, add 3 tablespoons of olive oil along with 10 basil leaves and the 2 cloves of garlic.
+Turn onto a low/medium heat and fry until sizzling but not golden.
+Add the tomato passata and a sprinkle of salt and let the sauce cook over a low heat for about 20 minutes to slightly reduce the sauce and to infuse it with the basil and garlic.

 Whilst the sauce is reducing and aubergine cooking, grate the scamorza cheese on the thicker setting of a cheese grater.